Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 What’s the Weather like In Seoul In Spring?

-As mentioned before, the weather is pleasant, with mild temperatures and low precipitation.
-Unlike in our home country, South Korea sees a spike in humidity during summer, with lovely springs.
+As mentioned, the weather is pleasant, with mild temperatures and low precipitation.
+Unlike in our home country, South Korea sees a spike in humidity during summer, but it has lovely springs.

 Weather in March

-March would be the coldest of the 3 spring months in South Korea, with temperatures between 4°C (39°F) and 9°C (48°F).
+March is the coldest of the three spring months in South Korea, with temperatures between 4°C (39°F) and 9°C (48°F).

 Weather in April

-April starts to become warmer and nice to wander around even during the evenings or early morning.
-With a daily average temperature that sits around 17°C (63°F), this is the perfect weather if you ask us.
+April starts to become warmer, and it’s nice to wander around, even during the evenings or early mornings.
+With a daily average temperature of around 17°C (63°F), this is the perfect weather, if you ask us.

-April also sees the city become greener, and many of the beautiful flooms show up everywhere around town.
+April also sees the city greener, and many beautiful flooms show up everywhere around town.

 What flowers bloom in April in Seoul: cherries, king cherries, tulips, azaleas, wisteria.